Pack station

 A pack station is the base of operations for transporting freight via pack animals in areas that do not allow for other forms of transportation, either due to difficult access or use restrictions as defined in Wilderness Act.
 The station facilitates the transition from mechanized transportation to pack animals, and necessarily includes a corral for the animals and sometimes a stock loading ramp.
 In some places there may also be a barn or other structure to house feed and tack, and a loading dock or shelter for the items to be transported.
 In locations on private land, there may be a business office on site.

 The term "pack station" is most often used in California in the Sierra Nevada.
 In other parts of the US, outfitters may simply refer to a permanent or semi-permanent trailhead or wilderness camp as a "station" or "outfitter camp."

 How packing works

 One wrangler on horseback can usually handle up to five pack mules, who are tethered together in a line called a pack string.

 Many commercial outfitters today support recreation activities such as camping and fishing trips and hunting expeditions.
-Government agencies such as the U.S. Forest Service and the National Park Service, as well as a few commercial outfitters have pack operations to transport construction materials, trail tools, and fire fighting equipment into wilderness areas.
+Government agencies such as the U.S. Forest Service and the National Park Service, as well as a few commercial outfitters have pack operations to transport construction materials, trail tools, and firefighting equipment into wilderness areas.